 Why Build A New Engineering Building?

 Engineering at NC State is a powerful driver of economic impact for North Carolina and the nation.
 NC State’s engineering graduates not only dominate the state’s highly skilled workforce at companies such as Cree, SAS and IBM; they also create jobs by developing new technologies, launching innovative companies and bringing cutting-edge products to market.
 NC State’s College of Engineering is critical in attracting businesses and industries to North Carolina.

 Demand for engineering and computer science degrees has never been higher.
 The high tech economy of North Carolina and the nation demands a steady flow of engineering graduates to maintain the nation’s leadership in a global economy.

-Currently, NC State produces more than 2,300 engineers and computer scientists each year, the 10th highest number of engineering degrees in the nation.
+Currently, NC State produces more than 2,500 engineers and computer scientists each year, among the highest number of engineering degrees in the nation.
 The College of Engineering continues to grow to help meet demand.
 In the past 10 years, engineering undergraduate enrollment has grown by 22 percent, and graduate enrollment has more than doubled.

 - Advanced manufacturing